Home of English Grammar

 Wrong!

-Use a contrast transition because the failure happens despite clear instructions.
+The contrast transition "nevertheless" shows that the device fails despite the clear instructions.

 Wrong!